nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 Too easy.
 I also needed to compile my code, which once I installed `gcc` worked just like it does on my local machine.

-Next I needed to install a number of other Python packages not included on raijin by default (cython, pandas, scikit-learn).
+Next I needed to install a number of other Python packages not included on raijin by default (`cython`, `pandas`, `scikit-learn`).
 First create a folder to hold them

     mkdir packages